Sovereign-Labs/sovereign-sdk/examples/demo-nft-module/README.md

 ### UpdateNft

 Updates the metadata URL or frozen status of an existing NFT.
+Uses collection name since it's scoped to a creator

 ### TransferNft